 That concludes this episode of Our Essential Guide To Becoming A Music Mixing Professional series.
 You can comment and ask any questions below.

 Did you grab my free cheat sheet how to fix the 11 most common mixing issues for drums and bass?
-If you haven’t yet, grab it at the bottom of
+If you haven’t yet, grab it here:

 Next episode we continue with how to mix: synths, instruments, vocals, sound effects, reverbs, and delays.